-The Sengkang Floating Wetland is Singapore’s largest man-made wetland that sits on Punggol Reservoir, Singapore’s 16th reservoir and measures 2400 square metres!
+The Sengkang Floating Wetland is Singapore’s second largest man-made wetland and sits on Punggol Reservoir, Singapore’s 16th reservoir and measures 2400 square metres!

 A stroll along this boardwalk allows visitors to get a better look at the scenic views of the park as well as the flora and fauna that reside in this wetland ecosystem.